nishantjr/nishantjr.github.com/src/blog/2015-10-04-kashmir-and-ladhak-2.markdown

 one there.
 Eat maggi and omelette for dinner again, and are taken to a homestay.
 And of course, we clean our bikes have baths and a shave ummm... /s

-{% include gallery.html gallery='kargil' title='Day 5: Kargil to Kharbu' %}
+{% include gallery.html name='kargil' gallery=galleries.kargil title='Day 5: Kargil to Kharbu' %}
-{% include gallery.html gallery='namik-la' title='Day 5: Snow at Namik-La' %}
+{% include gallery.html name='namik-la' gallery=galleries.namik-la title='Day 5: Snow at Namik-La' %}

 Left Kharbu by 9 and had eaten two breakfasts by 10: coffee and omelettes at the Marathi Army Cafe - they serve wada pav, but we went too early; and fresh